ihorsuniversalapps/pyronoid-cli/pyronoid.md

 * tens of thousands batched or oneway remote calls per second
 * 10-100 Mb/sec data transfer

-But we talk more about Pyro during writing the game.
-Now is time for ncurses.
+OK, now, I think, it's enough to talk about Pyro.
+We will talk more about Pyro during writing the game.
+Now it is a time for ncurses.

 ## What is ncurses